superna9999/pyamlboot/README.md

 A library `pyamlboot` provides all the calls provided by the USB protocol, and the `boot.py` permit booting from the SoC ROM in USB Boot mode.

-## Running U-Boot from USB Boot Mode
+## S905X/S912/A113D Protocol

+The GXL, GXM & GXBB uses a specific USB Boot protocol, implemented in the `boot.py` tool.

+### Supported Boards

-- Take a Libretech-CC board
+- Libretech-CC (Le Potato)

-- remove the SDCard & eMMC
+Remove the SDCard & eMMC
-- Connect a Serial2USB cable to the UART pins to see the boot log
-- Connect a USB Type-A to Type-A cable to the top USB Connector right next to the Ethernet connector
+Connect a Serial2USB cable to the UART pins to see the boot log Connect a USB Type-A to Type-A cable to the top USB Connector right next to the Ethernet connector

 ```
 Plug into this USB port